ballerina-platform/ballerina-website/swan-lake/development-tutorials/observability/prometheus_guide.md

 $ curl -X GET http://localhost:8090/shop/order/1
 ```

-### Step 6 - View metrics on Prometheus server
+### Step 6 - View metrics on the Prometheus server

 Go to <http://localhost:19090/> and check whether you can see the Prometheus graph.
-Ballerina metrics should appear in Prometheus graph's metrics list when the Ballerina service is started.
+Ballerina metrics should appear in the Prometheus graph's metrics list when the Ballerina service is started.

 ![Ballerina Metrics Listed in Prometheus](/learn/images/ballerina-metrics-listed-in-prometheus.png "Ballerina Metrics Listed in Prometheus")